Online safety during the Coronavirus closure

 Don’t be afraid to talk to your teacher or another adult at school.

-What you can do to create an e-safe environment at home:
+How to maintain an e-safe environment at home:

 -Parent controls and locks on all devices;